jvilla8a/nocaptienda/README.md

     `npm install`

-4. Configure the scraping functionality:

-    - Open the `src/scraping.js` file and modify the scraping logic according to your requirements.
-You can use libraries like `cheerio` or `puppeteer` for web scraping.
-    - Update the scraping logic to target the specific elements you want to scrape from the web app and retrieve the desired data.

-5. Start the development server:
+4. Start the development server:

     arduinoCopy code

     `npm run dev`

-6. The StoreApp should now be accessible at `http://localhost:3000`.
+5. The StoreApp should now be accessible at `http://localhost:5173`.
 Open this URL in your web browser to view the application.

 ## Usage

-Once the StoreApp is running, you can use it to fetch and display data from the web app you have configured in the scraping logic.
+Once the store is running, you can use it to fetch and display data from the web app you have configured in the scraping logic.
 The application provides a user interface that allows you to interact with the scraped data.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Please follow the existing code style and guidelines when contributing.

 ## License